List of UK top-ten singles in 1985: Multiple entries

-One-hundred and twenty-two singles charted in the top 10 in 1985, with one-hundred and fifteen singles reaching their peak this year.
+One-hundred and twenty-three singles charted in the top 10 in 1985, with one-hundred and eighteen singles reaching their peak this year.

 Thirty-five artists scored multiple entries in the top 10 in 1985.
 Madonna secured the record for most top 10 hits in 1985 with eight hit singles.

 Eurythmics were one of a number of artists with two top-ten entries, including the number-one single "There Must Be an Angel (Playing with My Heart)".
 Billy Idol, Frankie Goes to Hollywood, Marillion, Prince and Tears for Fears were among the other artists who had multiple top 10 entries in 1985.

 Chart debuts

 Ninety-two artists achieved their first top 10 single in 1985, either as a lead or featured artist.
 Of these, five went on to record another top 10 single that year: Billy Idol, Jaki Graham, King, Mai Tai and Marillion.
 Bruce Springsteen had three other entries in this year.

 The following table (collapsed on desktop site) does not include acts who had previously charted as part of a group and secured their first top 10 solo single.